 1991 - The Manny Fox and Cynthia Firestone Residence, Sherman CT.
 Unbuilt.

 1991 - The Spyro Contogouris House, New York.
 Unbuilt.
 Source: Timothy Rohan, The Architecture of Paul Rudolph.

 1991 - The Cheng Wai Keung Residence, Singapore.
 Designed for one of the richest men in the world at the time.
 Commissioned 1986.
 Unbuilt.

 1992 - The Leslie Friedman Apartment, New York NY.

 1993 - The Donald and Cynthia Zucker House, Easthampton, Long Island NY.
 Unbuilt.

 1994 - The Jonathan Formanek Residence, Memphis TN.
 Unsure if built.

 1998 - The Jim Willenborg House, aka the Obokoji House, 1766 Alabama, San Francisco CA. Commissioned 1993.
 For rent in 2013.

-Sources include: Rudolph Archive at UMass, Paul Rudolph Foundation Blog, Paul Rudolph Foundation, Sarasota Records, Charles Cerrito, Paul Rudolph: Architecture and Urbanism 1946-1974 (in Chinese), Crutcher Ross, The Sarasota School of Architecture 1941-1966 by John Howey, Goshen Chronicle, Frederick GibsonPaul Rudolph: The Florida Houses by Domin and King, Catherine Westergaard Cramer, The Architecture of Paul Rudolph by Timothy Rohan.
+Sources include: Rudolph Archive at UMass, Paul Rudolph Foundation Blog, Paul Rudolph Foundation, Charles Cerrito, Paul Rudolph: Architecture and Urbanism 1946-1974 (in Chinese), Crutcher Ross, The Sarasota School of Architecture 1941-1966 by John Howey, Goshen Chronicle, Frederick GibsonPaul Rudolph: The Florida Houses by Domin and King, Catherine Westergaard Cramer, The Architecture of Paul Rudolph by Timothy Rohan.